Brandon-Haney/Tesla-Wall-Connector-Dashboard/docs/COMED_OPOWER_SETUP.md

 ### Token Keep-Alive

 When you complete the setup script with MFA, the collector caches your **session cookies** (not just the token).
-These cookies allow the collector to automatically request new tokens every 10 minutes, keeping your session alive indefinitely.
+These cookies allow the collector to automatically request new tokens, keeping your session alive indefinitely.

 The collector:
-- **Refreshes tokens every 10 minutes** to prevent expiry
+- **Checks every 10 minutes** and refreshes when token has < 15 minutes left
+- **Logs "Session alive"** hourly so you know it's working
 - **Auto-detects the cache file** - no restart needed after running setup
+- **Saves refreshed tokens** directly to the cache file on the host
 - **Logs clear warnings** if the session is about to expire
 - **Logs clear errors** with fix instructions if authentication fails